 - Maintaining fluid homeostasis in the body

-It is not surprising that with stagnant lymphatic system, you don’t feel well.
+It is not surprising that with a stagnant lymphatic system, you don’t feel well.

 Signs and symptoms pointing to a lymphatic overload are: